qrvey/partner-portal/docs/ui-docs/datasets/transformations.md

 Data Source transformations can be used to cleanse, augment, or improve the data and are applied <u>*before*</u> joining the data sources.
 This results in improved performance, as the changes run on smaller, individual data sources, rather than the larger, joined data.

 Join Output Transformations, however, are applied after joining the data.
 In this workspace, you are able to choose columns from all the Data Sources involved in the join, and either update them or create new columns to be added to the dataset.
+When working on a transformation for the join output, data columns are grouped by their respective data sources to make them easier to identify.

 ![transformations](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/datasets/Transformations/transformation8.png#thumbnail)